Froyalanish sexual rites

 Konungstekja

 The Konungstekja ("royal investiture") was the live-televised (with much detail) investiture ceremony of King Noah upon his coming of age in 1634.
-The ceremony was an acted out Froyalanish play where Noah was "married" to the "goddess Elwynn".
+The ceremony was an acted out Froyalanish play where Noah was "married" to the "goddess Elwynn" (actually a priestess-actress by the name of Thóra Njálsdóttir).
 Noah and "Elwynn" then engaged in a ritual bath where Noah suckled her breasts and drank her milk.
 Thereafter, to the tunes of a choir singing the Ballad of the Bed of Orchids (from where "Plow my vulva!" is a memorable line in the public consciousness), Noah and his bride consummated the "union" before the cameras.
 During the sexual act, Noah kept sucking the milk out of his "wife".
+Thóra was afterwards died either during or immediately after the completion of the Konungstekja from strangulation.

 Gleðiganga